gitexplorer23/gitexplorer23-excel_agent/README.md

 # Excel → PostgreSQL Sync Utility

-Automate exporting Excel sheets to CSV and upserting them into PostgreSQL, with audit timestamps and true change detection.
+Automate the export of Excel sheets to CSV and upsert them into PostgreSQL with audit timestamps and true change detection—no manual table prep or setup needed.

+Simply download the repo, install the requirements, and run the script.
+It will:
+- Automatically create the sample_test_data schema in PostgreSQL
+- Generate tables based on Excel tab names
+- Infer column types (e.g., varchar, int, etc.) from the original data
+- Include audit columns for tracking insert/update timestamps

+Fast, clean, and ready to use for data pipelines or analytics.

 ---